appfoundry/Reliant/README.md

 configurator should not start creating instances for these definitions just until the
 contextLoaded: message is send to it.
 Only after all work is done should the configurator return objects through its objectForKey:inContext: method.
-When work is done, the initializing property should be true/YES/whatever-other-bool-literal-is-available
+When work is done, the initializing property should be true/YES/whatever-other-bool-literal-you-prefer.

+*Remark* Although the framework is extendible, we encourage the use of the provided configurator.

 #### Example